wavemaker/docs/learn/how-tos/accessing-loggedin-user-information-using-a-java-service.md

 ## Step 4: Create a Java Service

 - Now create a java service and write a simple method to access the `userMap` by importing the handler class as shown below.
-- Create a [Java Service variable](/learn/app-development/services/java-services/variables) to access this service method to get the list of user details.

 ### Example